Industry 4.0 & artificial intelligence: 8 manufacturing applications for AI

 For example, in the automotive industry, quality control programs for manufacturing that include anomaly detection software can be used to identify faulty door panels and generate an alert when the panel on the production line does not meet predetermined specifications.
 This enables the engineer and/or line worker to address the problem, thus preventing subsequent door panels from ending up as waste.

-A supply chain management solution that incorporates ML/AI can collect and analyze a great deal more inputs and signals than a human is able to process, to deliver accurate and timely decisions faster.
-The ML/AI-enabled solution is able to adapt to changing conditions in near-real-time and improve its knowledge by processing more data and exposing hidden anomalies in the supply chain better than any human can.
+A supply chain management solution that incorporates AI can collect and analyze a great deal more inputs and signals than a human is able to process, to deliver accurate and timely decisions faster.
+The AI-enabled solution is able to adapt to changing conditions in near-real-time and improve its knowledge by processing more data and exposing hidden anomalies in the supply chain better than any human can.

-For most innovative manufacturing companies, the number of applications for ML/AI will no doubt continue to increase, as computational resources become less costly.
-In any case, one thing is certain, it is an exciting time to be working at the intersection of ML/AI and the manufacturing industry.
+For most innovative manufacturing companies, the number of applications for artificial intelligence will no doubt continue to increase, as computational resources become less costly.
+In any case, one thing is certain, it is an exciting time to be working at the intersection of artificial intelligence and the manufacturing industry.

 Want to learn more?
 Get in touch.